 - As I have made plain, I understand that each and every case is looked at individually - You have suggested you have lost faith in the Scheme, and indeed a number of cases have already been resolved.
-So it cannot be said to have failed. - However I am not going to say anything which could be taken by applicants which could suggest that Post Office or anyone else might decide whether to proceed in a particular way. - If all cases are being considered on a case by case basis and I have not seen all the cases and I assume my honourable members have not either.
+So it cannot be said to have failed. - However I am not going to say anything which could be taken by applicants which could suggest that Post Office or anyone else might decide whether to proceed in a particular way. - All cases are being considered on a case by case basis and I have not seen any of the cases and I assume my honourable members have not either. - If a sub postmaster or his legal representative feels that the conviction is unsafe or is not happy with the conviction, the sub postmaster is entitled to refer his case to criminal case review commission or seek to appeal his conviction to the court of appeal criminal division out of time - The scheme does not operate as a substitute criminal appeals system